As we head towards Fall, what’s going to keep us strong? What’s going to be important to us?

 We’re exploring our roots, seeking the source of life.
 It’s a Lutheran tradition to always be beginning, going back to basics.
 In a variety of ways we’ll be asking: what’s our faith about and why is it important to us?
 What convictions, visions, values and practices do we want to see passed down to the next generations?
 Here’s a few ways will do this:

 We rally for Fall church programs on September 7.
-Festivities include a visit from the principal of Seton School (where we send the backpacks), a special potluck and service project.
+Festivities include a special lunch and service project for new mothers in the Latinx community.

 Come at 9am on Sundays to read John’s Gospel.
 Learn who Jesus is, how he calls us to faith, and – a special theme in John – how he gives life.
 Details here.